IBM/ibm-block-csi-driver/README.md

 #> kubectl get -n kube-system pod/ibm-block-csi-controller-0
 NAME                         READY   STATUS    RESTARTS   AGE ibm-block-csi-controller-0   5/5     Running   0          10m

+# NOTE if pod/ibm-block-csi-controller-0 is not in Running state, then troubleshoot by run:
+#> kubectl describe -n kube-system pod/ibm-block-csi-controller-0

 ```

 Additional info on the driver: